Secured Loan Rates

 What LTV do I need for the best rates?

 Lenders typically offer their best rates at LTVs of 60–70%.
-Above 80% LTV you will find fewer lenders available and rates increase.
-The maximum most lenders will go to is 85% combined LTV including your existing mortgage.
+Above 80% LTV you will find fewer lenders available and rates will increase.
+However, second charge lenders will consider applications up to 100% combined LTV depending on the applicant's profile, property type, and circumstances — meaning there is no one-size-fits-all maximum, and cases that may be declined elsewhere can still be placed.

 Can I get a secured loan with bad credit?